VailColorado13/VailColorado13/README.md

-Hi, I'm Matt 🔥
+<h1>Hi, I'm Matt 🔥 </h1>

-For the last 5 years, I’ve been lucky enough to make TV commercials.
+<h3>For the last 5 years, I’ve been lucky enough to make TV commercials.
 But advertising is not all glitz and glam.
-There’s a lot of paperwork, too.
+There’s a lot of paperwork, too.</h3>

-I was getting pretty tired of that paperwork, so I decided to write some software to do it for me.
-Now, I have custom-built tools that makes my life easier.
-Check them out:
+<h3>I was getting pretty tired of that paperwork, so I decided to write some software to do it for me.
+Now, I have custom-built tools that makes my life easier.</h3>

+<h3>Check them out:</h3>

 <!-- this is the format we can use to have 'thumbnails' that link to youtube pages -->
 [<img alt="Javascript does all my paperwork" width="" src="thumbnail_002.jpg" />](https://www.youtube.com/watch?v=Nmjfql039L4)